varunkumargande/one-line-story-game/README.md

 Enabling translation support for whole content.
 Asap 40% of data is translatable

 **ChatGPT Interaction API:**
 The API is prepared but pending integration.
-Need 1 more day.
+Need 1 more day. **Thats the reason as of now play with bot is same as multiplayer.**

 **Import Order Optimization:**
 Organizing import statements for improved code structure.